Back To Top

 Are cheap dehumidifiers worth it?

-If you don't have too large of a damp problem, or only have a small area where you want to reduce humidity, then a cheap dehumidifier can be worth it.
+If you don't have too large a damp problem, or only have a small area where you want to reduce humidity, then a cheap dehumidifier can be worth it.

-The main downside of a low cost dehumidifier is that the low price tag reflects a low extraction rate, which means they don't have the power to remove that much moisture from the air.
+The main downside of a low-cost dehumidifier is that the low price tag reflects a low extraction rate, which means they don't have the power to remove that much moisture from the air.

 As with most things, you tend to get what you pay for, and although a cheap dehumidifier for under £100 can help to reduce moisture levels in the home, you're going to get a more powerful dehumidifier and better moisture control by spending over £100.